Click below to view our Frequently Asked Questions about Retirement Living at Resthaven.

 Retirement living residents are covered by protections under the Retirement Villages Act; Resthaven recommends people ensure a village is covered under this Act and understand the terms of their agreement with their provider.

 Retirement living means living independently in a village-like atmosphere.

 Our retirement villages are diverse in size; from small clusters of units, to large groups of units with community facilities nearby.
-Some offer residential aged care co-located on site.
+All offer residential aged care co-located on site.

 As with any shared setting (such as community or strata title apartment settings) there are rules to consider prior to deciding to move.

 Downsizing from a family home can be difficult at first, but many find it liberating, and financially advantageous.